processing/art-plus-code/_curriculum/05_03-Assessment.md

 ---
 # This is the frontmatter
-title: "Movement, Collaboration & Harmony: Assessment Activites & Checking for Understanding" # Title and Heading 1
+title: "Movement, Collaboration & Harmony" # Title and Heading 1
 permalink: /movementCollaborationHarmony-assessment/ # Give your page a permalink
 published: true